-A new Microsoft patent application has come up which sheds light on the potential features of its foldable phone.
+A new Microsoft patent application has come up that sheds light on the potential features of its foldable phone.
 Notably, the patent hints that the foldable phone can use a hardware-based orientation-specific actuator to control the operations.

 As per reports, the patent is titled ‘ORIENTATION SPECIFIC CONTROL’.